Discover Hunte's Garden

 How do I get there?

 Of course, it all depends on where you’re coming from.
-If you’re in the capital, you should allow about 30 minutes for the 16 kilometres.
+If you’re in the capital, allow about 30 minutes for the 16 kilometers.
 The full itinerary can be found here.

 Where to stay in the area?

-We stayed in a fairly basic Airbnb further south on the island, but if you’re looking for something nicer, here are a few ideas:
+We stayed in a fairly basic Airbnb farther south on the island, but if you’re looking for something nicer, here are a few ideas:

 The Atlantis Historic Inn: a very nice beachfront location on the east coast,

-Jackson Breezy: this is a lovely apartment with a private pool inland,
+Jackson Breezy: a lovely apartment with a private pool inland,

 Garden Grove: a superb hotel with stunning views on the west coast.